devcronberg/jsa/README.md

 Make sure index.html has a reference to `scripts/starter/040callback.js`.

 In the starter file you will find a function called getRandomNumber(max).
-It should create a random number between 1 and max and take max-(seconds/10) (that's why the function is using setTimeout):
+It should create a random number between 1 and max and take [max] seconds/10 (that's why the function is using setTimeout):

 ```javascript
     function getRandomNumber(max) {